 Powerhouse?
 Compared to an eau de cologne for instance, yes.
-Otherwise, if worn at a moderate dose, it works like any other perfume.
-(You know, you’re supposed to smell it.)
+Otherwise, if worn at a moderate dose, it works like any other perfume—you know, you’re supposed to be able to smell it.

 All I knew on my own skin before Kouros was the original Chanel’s Antaeus.
 It was dark and brooding and had huge projection and sillage.
 I wasn’t sparing in applying Antaeus and while it left a wake a mile wide, I believe it often actually preceded me into a room as well.
 By comparison, Kouros was a sweet pussycat.